What is FKK in Germany?

-FKK, or Freikörperkultur, is a movement celebrating the naked body as a comfortable state of being.
-It started in Germany over 130 years ago, with the first FKK organisation being registered in Essen.
-Erin talks you through one of Germany’s favourite past times – being naked!
+FKK, or Freikörperkultur in German, is a movement celebrating the naked body as a comfortable state of being.
+It started in Germany over 130 years ago, with the first FKK organization being registered in Essen.
+Erin talks you through one of Germany’s past times – being naked!

-In the German Democratic Republic, FKK was huge.
+In the German Democratic Republic including East Berlin, FKK nudism was huge.
 It didn’t start out that way though.
-In the 1950s, the East German government tried to get rid of the practise, but it was no use.
-Eventually they gave up, and the by the 60s and 70s, it was widespread.
+In the 1950s, the East German government tried to get rid of the practice, but it was no use.
+Eventually, they gave up, and the by the 60s and 70s, nudism was widespread.
 Everyone from factory workers to police officers would hang out on the beaches naked.
 Some say it was so popular because it was one thing that wasn’t controlled by the state.

 Of course, after reunification, things were a little different.
-FKK, or nudism, as it’s referred to in English, became more regulated, with beaches being clearly marked, and the all-important Verein designations.
-Holiday clubs and sports organisations appeared to cater to the clothing-free crowd.
+FKK in Germany, or nudism, as it’s referred to in English, became more regulated, with beaches being clearly marked, and the all-important Verein designations.
+Holiday clubs and sports organizations appeared to cater to the clothing-free crowd.
 The FKK idea by now had spread to other countries around the world, with nudist beaches popping up in Canada, the US, the UK, France, and Austria.
 The very first nudist beach in Germany, on the island of Sylt, is still going strong however, if you want to combine a cultural experience with a history lesson.